jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 This scripts allows to react on instance state change from the CloneSquad point of view.

-> Without usage of `cs-instance-watcher`, **in a TargetGroup free usage and with a front-end external Load-Balancer**, users could see latencies, timeouts or sharp disconnections due to draining instances shutdown abruptly.
+> Without `cs-instance-watcher`, **in a TargetGroup free usage and with a front-end external Load-Balancer**, users could see latencies, timeouts or sharp disconnections due to abrupt draining instance shutdowns.

 Even the tool is designed to track and possibly react to any state transition, it is meant to react especially to the 'draining' state: